 Visiting the SS Explorer

 The SS Explorer Preservation Society welcomes visitors to tour the ship.
-Visits must be pre-arranged with the Society by contacting us either at firstname.lastname@example.org or by the contact form at the bottom of the page.
+Visits must be pre-arranged with the Society by contacting us at firstname.lastname@example.org

 We can accommodate groups up to a maximum of twelve people.

 We are located in the Edinburgh Dock in the Port of Leith.
 Again, details can be found at the bottom of the page.

 Tours are free of charge, but we do encourage visitors to make a donation.
 Anything between £5 and £5,000,000 is suggested.
 (We normally manage a wee cup of tea or coffee)

 Entry to the port is via the security post located in Bath Road (EH6 7JT).
 Photographic ID is required and you should inform the security staff that you are visiting the Explorer.
 No children under 16 or pets are permitted to enter the port.
 No photography is permitted except on board Explorer.
 (I know, Don’t look)

 Are you fit enough?

 The Explorer was a working trawler and is currently undergoing restoration.
 As such there are numerous hazards for the unwary.